vannguyengd/gooddata-ui/docs/19_webcomponents_dashboard.md

 * `dashboard` - mandatory, an ID of the dashboard to embed.
 * `workspace` - optional, an ID of the workspace for this dashboard.
 By default, it's taken from the context (e.g. from the script URL).
-* `locale` - optional, defaults to `en_US`.
+* `locale` - optional, defaults to `en-US`.
 The localization of the visualization.
 For available languages, see [the full list of available localizations].
 * `readonly` - optional, if enabled, the dashboard will be embedded in read-only mode disabling any user interaction that would alter any backend state (disabling creating/changing alerts, creating scheduled emails, and so on).